khabali/khabali.github.io/_posts/2019-09-20-integration-test-with-multiple-databases.markdown

     </dependency>
 </dependencies>
 ````
-For every database we will need to add the container dependency with it required JDBC driver.
+- JUnit 5 (jupiter) dependency
-Here are the dependencies for MySQL, Postgres MariaDB and MSSQL that we will be using here.
+- testcontainers library dependency.

->You can check [the available database containers](https://www.testcontainers.org/modules/databases/) provided by testcontainers
+Then, for every database, the database container dependency with it required JDBC driver need to be added.
-or check how to create a [custom one](https://www.testcontainers.org/features/creating_container/).
+Here are the dependencies for MySQL, Postgres MariaDB and MSSQL that I will be using here for demo purpose.

 ````
 <dependencies>